 Sunday morning

 The following morning, blow away any cobwebs with a morning walk along the coast to Dunstanburgh Castle.
-Where Anwick Castle is picture-perfect, Dunstanburgh is a total contrast – remote, ruined and windswept.
-To reach the castle you follow the path along the coast for about a mile and a half from Craster, seven miles north-east of Alnwick.
+To reach the castle, you follow the coast path for 1.3 miles from Craster.
+Craster is seven miles or a 20-minute drive north-east of Alnwick.
+Or if you don’t have a car, the Arriva X18 and Travelsure 418 buses run connect Alnwick and Craster.

 The walk to Dunstanburgh Castle